More about Azure database

 To ensure security, consider setting up subnet-level network security groups.
 These groups enable you to ensure that only traffic on specified IP addresses or ports is permitted.
 For example, you should limit traffic to your middle-tier machines to your virtual network and block external traffic.

-Creating Your First Oracle Database in Azure
+Creating Your First Azure Oracle Database

-Creating an Oracle database in Azure is a relatively straightforward process.
+Creating an Azure Oracle database in is a relatively straightforward process.
 The most common way to deploy Oracle on Azure is to create a virtual machine with the database pre-installed.
 Oracle provides numerous virtual machines with different database options.

 The following guide walks you through the basic steps.
 It assumes that you already have an Azure account with billing configured.
 Alternatively, you can create an account and use the free trial to demo how setting up a database works.